-Since most home burglaries occur when thieves enter unlocked doors and
+Since most home burglaries occur when thieves enter through unlocked doors

 way to secure your home is to equip all exterior doors with good deadbolt

-locksand then use them.
-A few easy steps can further beef up your locks
+locksand then remember to use them.
+A few easy steps can further beef

 Good locksmiths provide valuable advice for choosing the right locks for

-your home and install them so as to maximize their effectiveness.
+your home and installing them to maximize their effectiveness.
 But choose

 your locksmith carefully: While several area locksmiths receive rave reviews